• Skip to primary navigation

 Reviewed by Susan Chai, Esq.

 A power of attorney, or POA, is an estate planning document to appoint an agent to manage your affairs.
 There are several different types of power of attorney.
-Each serves a different purpose and grants varying levels of authority to your agent.
+Each serves another purpose and grants varying levels of authority to your agent.

-It’s essential to make sure you choose the right type of POA to meet your needs.
+It’s essential to ensure you choose the right type of POA to meet your needs.

 For example, medical power of attorney gives your agent the authority to make health care decisions on your behalf.
 In contrast, a general power of attorney allows an agent to handle your fiscal and legal affairs.
 Therefore, you may want to include two or three types of power of attorney in your estate plan.